Find Your Tour

 Depart from Kathmandu, taking with you the memories of the Pikey Peak adventure.

-Pikey Peak Trek in Nepal Cost Includes?
+Pikey Peak Trek Cost Includes?

 • Domestic/international airport Pick up and drop